kean/Nuke/README.md

 <img align="right" src="https://user-images.githubusercontent.com/1567433/59151404-cb944300-8a32-11e9-9c58-dbed9789080f.png" width="360"/>

-Nuke features a powerful and efficient image processing infrastructure with multiple built-in processors which you can find in `ImageProcessors` namespace: `.Resize`, `.Circle`, `.RoundedCorners`, `.CoreImageFilter`, `.GaussianBlur`.
+Nuke features a powerful and efficient image processing infrastructure with multiple built-in processors which you can find in `ImageProcessors` namespace:, e.g. `ImageProcessors.Resize`.

 > This and other screenshots are from the demo project included in the repo.